-On May 9, 2022, the Joint Venture in the PPL for the Corentyne block, offshore Guyana, announced the discovery of 228 feet (69 metres) of net pay across the Maastrichtian, Campanian, Santonian and Coniacian horizons at the Kawa-1 exploration well.
+On May 9, 2022, the Joint Operation in the PPL for the Corentyne block, offshore Guyana, announced the discovery of 228 feet (69 metres) of net pay (CGX's working interest 63 feet of net pay) across the Maastrichtian, Campanian, Santonian and Coniacian horizons at the Kawa-1 exploration well.
 Third-party analyses indicated the presence of light oil in the Santonian and Coniacian, and gas condensate in the Maastrichtian and Campanian.
 The findings are consistent with discoveries reported by other operators adjacent to the Corentyne block and further de-risked equivalent targets anticipated at the Wei-1 Well.

-On March 4, 2022, CGX provided additional details regarding findings from analyses by an independent laboratory on Kawa-1 well samples of cuttings in the Santonian previously reported in a March 2, 2022, press release, which indicated the presence of liquid hydrocarbons in the Santonian reservoir:
+On March 4, 2022, CGX provided additional details regarding findings from analyses by an independent laboratory on Kawa-1 well samples of cuttings in the Santonian previously reported in a March 2, 2022, press release, which indicated the presence of additional prospective resources in the Santonian reservoir: